Waterval Boven Rock Climbing

 During the summer, it is rarely too hot since most of the crags are in the shade by midday and about 6000 feet above the sea-level.
 It normally stay under 85 but can be as cool as 60.

 Bring a down jacket any time of the year.
-In mid-summer (late November to early February) you will also need a raincoat.
-Afternoon thundershowers are frequent but, after the rain, the rock dries very quickly so climbing is possible on most days.
+In mid-summer (late November to early February) you'll also need a raincoat.
+Afternoon thundershowers are frequent but, after the rain, conditions turn into sending temps, the rock dries very quickly so climbing is possible on most days.

 If your schedule is open and you are looking for the best timing, September to early November and late February to end of May offers excellent weather and rain is very unlikely.
-You will also enjoy the scenery at his best; green and lush!
+You'll also enjoy the scenery at his best; green and lush!

 WHERE TO STAY